canonical/rust-best-practices/best-practices.md

 ## Spacing

 Use blank lines semantically, rather than aesthetically.
-They should be used consistently, regardless of the size of a section of code, to delimit sections of strongly-associated code.
+They should be used consistently, regardless of the size of a section of code, to delimit _strongly associated_ sections.
 There are no hard and fast rules for this strong association, but the following heuristics are quite effective.

 - If a variable is declared and only used in the block of code which follows it, that declaration and block are strongly associated.
   Do not put a blank line here.
 - If a variable is used in multiple blocks of code, not just the one which follows it, that declaration is not strongly associated with the block immediately after it.
-  Put a newline here.
+  Put a blank line here.
 - If a variable is declared and then checked, the declaration and check are strongly associated and must not be separated by a blank line.
   If the check contains more than three lines, the declaration and check start to form their own strongly associated block so require a blank line after.